FullByte/FullByte.github.io/docs/tech/ai/chatGPT.md

 I don't think the service offerings are clear at the moment :D

-This is what a regulat user sees:
+This is what a regular user sees:

 ![ChatGPT_kein_Abo](_ChatGPT_kein_Abo.jpg)